marwahmh/MazeRouter/README.md

 The input to the router is a text file that lists the nets to be routed genrated from the given DEF and LEF files associated with the project.

-The shortest path will be given for each layer by using g and f, that are used by the A* Algorithm's fuction: f = g + h, where h is the heuristic.
+The shortest path will be given by using g and f, that are used by the A* Algorithm's fuction: f = g + h, where h is the heuristic.

 The path is also plotted as a 3D graph at the end.